 CEREMONY, EVENT/RECEPTION & MEETING CAPACITY: The Museum accommodates a maximum of 400 seated or 1,500 standing guests, though not all in one room.
 Samsung Hall and the Loggia hold up to 250 seated guests (225 when including space for a dance area), and up to 350 standing.
 Each Court holds up to 200 seated or 250 standing guests.
-The Galleries may be rented with event spaces.
+The Galleries may be rented in conjunction with the event spaces.
 Food & beverages are not permitted in the galleries.

 Please inquire about outdoor tent options to increase maximum capacity.

 A $5,000 nonrefundable deposit is required to reserve your date.
 The balance is due 30 days prior to the event.
 The rental fee ranges $3,500–20,000 depending on the space(s) rented.

 Special Events, Parties

 Banquet Hall/Events Facility